Guardians will spawn in a line leading towards the first raid boss - Vale Guardian.

 It is very important that one person goes to pull the Green Guardian, otherwise it may run towards the group that is killing the Red Guardian.
 If you are struggling with killing both simultaneously, you can delay pulling Green Guardian until the Blue Guardian is about to die.

 As with the pre-event, each Guardian will have its corresponding mechanics and a 1,000 Breakbar when their health reaches 0%.
 This also includes the mechanic and it’s advised that you try to avoid as many orbs as possible.

 Once all the Guardians have been killed, Vale Guardian will respawn again in the center of the arena.

 All the previous mechanics that you have encountered so far will continue to be in effect during this phase.
 There are two new mechanics in this phase.

 This emphasises the importance of avoiding the teleport from as being teleported into one of the glowing fields may kill you.
-The first segment to glow is always the green segment and it will rotate clockwise every 20 seconds.
+The first section to glow is always the green section and it will rotate clockwise every 20 seconds.

 There is another additional mechanic that appears during phase two - .

 Vale Guardian will point his arm to the sky and stop moving.
 He will produce orbs that fly out from him and damage squad members if they are standing in the red AoEs from where the orbs land.
 To stop this mechanic, you must break his 2,000 Breakbar.
 Try to do this as quickly as possible as the orbs deal a fair amount of damage.
 If you fail to break Vale Guardian, he will eventually stop using this skill after ~20 seconds.
 During , Vale Guardian will not use .